tealc210/Eazy/mini-projet-docker/README.md

 **\$>** docker push localhost:5000/pmb-app:latest

 ## Deploy your PayMyBuddy instance :
-Fill in the db_root_pwd.txt and pmb_pwd.txt with the passwords used previously.
+Fill in the startup/db_root_pwd.txt and startup/pmb_pwd.txt with the passwords you will use for managing the DBMS and the app database.
 > **$>**  docker compose -f docker-compose.yml up -d

 # Enjoy your application
+Take a look at http://<YOUR_DEPLOYMENT_IP>:8008
 ### Here is a whole new world
 ![Home](images/pmb_home.png)
 ### You can connect to your buddies...